Curators are unraveling the mysteries of the belated art icon Tamara de Lempicka

 New revelations

 In the show “Tamara de Lempicka,” the curators reveal her birth name for the first time: Tamara Rosa Hurwitz.
-They also confirm her birth year as 1894, four to eleven years earlier than Lempicka claimed when she was alive.
+They also update her birth year to 1894, four to eleven years earlier than Lempicka claimed when she was alive, based on documentation found by the Polish historian Andrzej Slowicki.
 And there’s new works on display for the very first time, including the 1928 painting “Spring,” of two women, one appearing to whisper to the other as she cradles small white blooms.

 The exhibition spans from early Russian folkloric-influenced compositions in the 1920s; to the sultry nudes and modern, aristocratic portraits that became her calling card; to the quieter tabletop scenes she began painting during World War II.
 It includes the first painting that caught Streisand’s eye from a book cover the singer spotted in 1979: a self-portrait of Lempicka, her gaze fixed on the viewer as she drives a green Bugatti.

-Note: Clarification: This story has been updated to include attribution of the discovery of the artist’s birth year.